“Peer Effects and Ethnicity in Uganda: Impacts of Coethnic and High-Ability Peers on University Performance”

 Selected Works in Progress

-“Is Affirmative Action the Answer to Gender Gap in STEM Majors?” (with Saloni Chopra)
+“Is Affirmative Action the Answer to Gender Gap in STEM Majors?”

-“Beliefs and the Demand for Employee Training: A Field Experiment with Small Firms in Uganda” (with Andy Brownback, Sarojini Hirshleifer, and Arman Rezaee)
+“Beliefs and the Demand for Employee Training: A Field Experiment with Small Firms in Uganda”

 This study examines how employers select employees for training and employee demand for training.
-We incentive-compatibly elicit employers’ beliefs about which of their employees it would be socially optimal to train, as well as employers’ preferences over which of their employees they choose to train.
-We will then investigate if employers’ selection of workers is individually rational or driven by behavioral biases.
-Finally, we will measure employees’ self-selection into training and its alignment with employers’ selections.
+We incentive-compatibly elicit employers' beliefs about which of their employees it would be socially optimal to train, as well as employers' preferences over which of their employees they choose to train.
+We will then investigate if employers' selection of workers is individually rational or driven by behavioral biases.
+Finally, we will measure employees' self-selection into training and its alignment with employers' selections.
 To ensure incentive compatibility of employer and employee choices, we provide employees from a sample of metalworking SMEs in Kampala, Uganda, with free, high-quality skills training.
 In addition, we conduct practical skills tests to measure employee metal working skills before and after training.
-AEA RCT registration (Baseline complete)
+AEA RCT registration (Data analysis stage)

 We study the effect of Uganda's policy that made chemistry and physics compulsory in addition to biology and mathematics, which were already mandatory for all students in junior high school.
 We examine the impact of this policy on performance in national exams, the number of girls entering STEM fields at advanced levels, and the persistence of both boys and girls in STEM at university.
 Using test scores in national exams, university applications, and school-level registrations, our approach exploits pre-policy variation in the school-level share of candidates sitting for national chemistry and physics exams.